EPFL-ENAC/co2-calculator-user-doc/docs/en/processes.md

 <a id="methodology"></a>
 ### 4. Methodology
-The carbon footprint of each process emission $CF_{{process~emission}}$ is calculated as the product of the process emission consumption in kg and the corresponding emission factor.
+The carbon footprint of each process emission $CF_{{process~emission}}$ is calculated as the product of the quantity of process or fugitive gas in kg and the corresponding emission factor.

 $$
 CF_{process~emission} = Q_{gas} \cdot EF_{gas}